hlysine/create_connected/README.md

 ### New Blocks and Items

-New kinetic components, copycats, redstone components and more!
+Clutches and gearboxes for your Create machines, diodes and transmitters for your redstone circuits, and rotated vaults and tanks for better logistics!
-Visit [the GitHub wiki](https://github.com/hlysine/create_connected/wiki/New-Features) for a complete list!
+A complete package for all your technical Create needs.
+Visit [the GitHub wiki](https://github.com/hlysine/create_connected/wiki/New-Features) for a complete list.

 [![All features](https://cdn.modrinth.com/data/Vg5TIO6d/images/897c4d67eae94a366c49782ddb1654c5a6e383c5.png)](https://github.com/hlysine/create_connected/wiki/New-Features)

 ### Feature toggle

-Selectively enable/disable features in this mod as you see fit.
-Disabled features are unobtainable in survival and hidden in creative/JEI.
+Don't like certain features?
+You can disable them in the configs.
+Think a horizontal tank is too OP?
+You can nerf it in the configs.
+This mod is highly customizable to fit your modpack's needs.

 [![Feature Toggle System](https://cdn.modrinth.com/data/Vg5TIO6d/images/d74a9a1a353caee83b0d5dc69c60305a14699d3a.png)](https://github.com/hlysine/create_connected/wiki/Configs)